tomduck/pandoc-secnos/README.md

-**Notice:** This beta release may be installed using

-    pip install pandoc secnos --upgrade --pre --user

 pandoc-secnos 2.0.0
 ===================

-*pandoc-secnos* is a [pandoc] filter for numbering section references (i.e., cross-referencing) when converting markdown documents to other formats.
+*pandoc-secnos* is a [pandoc] filter for numbering section references when converting markdown to other formats.
+It is part of the [pandoc-xnos] filter suite.
+LaTeX/pdf, html, and epub output have native support.
+Native support for docx output is a work in progress.

 Demonstration: Processing [demo3.md] with pandoc + pandoc-secos gives numbered section references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats.